Emboiss13/SpotifyToMP3Converter/README.md

 `python3 SpotifyPlaylistReader.py`

 📝 **You will need:**
-- A Spotify Developer App with:
+- A Spotify Developer App → https://developer.spotify.com/dashboard
   - playlist-read-private scope
   - Redirect URI set to: http://127.0.0.1:8888/callback
   - 👉 You'll be prompted to log in to Spotify the first time.